maza123716/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This project is for learning:

-Shell initializing files
+Shell initializing files,
-Variables
+Variables,
-Expansions
+Expansions,
-Shell Arithmetic
+Shell Arithmetic,
-Alias command
+Alias command,